 The Kalman filter procedure reduces systematic errors, especially in the case of 2-metre temperature forecasts.
-Figure 1 and 2 show cases of the performance of the Kalman filtered forecasts exceeding the DMO in about 80% reduced to 60% of cases for Reykjavík as forecasting range increases but decreasing down to 50% of cases for longer forecast range for the mountain station Bláfjöll.
-Although in general the Kalman filter procedure removes systematic bias and slope errors there are cases where the procedure adds to the error.
-Figure 3 shows a good example of how the procedure decreases errors for the island stations Stórhöfði (WMO 4048, 118 m a.s.l.), when the DMO systematically overestimates low temperatures and underestimates high temperatures, while figure 4 shows a possible tendency for too cold post-processed temperatures at the lower end of the range for a highland stations Hveravellir (WMO 4156, 641 m a.s.l.).
+Figure 1 and 2 show cases of the performance of the Kalman filtered forecasts exceeding the DMO in about 60-80% of cases for Reykjavík but decreasing down to 50% of cases for longer forecast range for the mountain station Bláfjöll.
+Figure 3 shows that the Kalman filter is capable of correcting for the erroneous glacier gover.
+Although in general the Kalman filter procedure removes systematic bias and slope errors there are cases with sudden weather change where the procedure adds to the error.

 In the case of 10-metre wind speed the results are more complicated.
 In general the Kalman filter procedure reduces wind speed forecast errors and improves forecast error statistics.
 For Stórhöfði, an island station from which weather information is important for fishing vessels, the Kalman filter procedure decreases number of cases with underestimated high wind speeds, see figure 5.
 However, it also increases cases of forecasted wind exceeding observed wind for low wind speed cases.
 This may have implications for the smallest fishing vessels that only sail in very light winds.
-This difference is seen clearer in figure 6 which shows cases of Kalman filter forecast improvement/deterioration as a function of observed wind speed and wind direction.
-While in the case of Reykjavík the Kalman filter process improves most forecasts when wind speed is about 6 m/s or less the effect is opposite for Stórhöfði.
-Clearly more effort is needed to understand the error statistics of both DMO and post-processed forecasts.